Welcome to the World of Duplicate: What to Expect at Your First Club Game

 You will play two to four boards at each table and a total of 20-28 for the entire session.
 To keep the game going smoothly, each round is timed.
 You are allowed an average of about seven and a half minutes for each board, so you will want to learn to use your time wisely.

 When you have finished all of your boards at a given table, the director will call the round and direct the movement of the boards and players.
 Generally, North-South remain stationary while East-West “get older”—move to the next higher table—and the boards “get younger,”—move to the next lower table.

 Duplicate bridge is a sport, and sports have rules.
 The rules ensure that the game is fair for everyone.
 You’re not expected to memorize the entire “Laws of Duplicate Contract Bridge,” but don’t hesitate to politely call the director to your table if you think there has been an irregularity.
 Never be intimidated when the director is called because of something you might have done.
 A good director will assess the situation and present a solution in a manner that doesn’t embarrass or offend anyone.
 Do players always agree with the director?
 Does LeBron James always agree with the referee?
 Accept rulings with grace.

 You don’t have to hold a lot of aces to win in duplicate bridge.
 Your score is the result of a comparison between how well you did with the cards when you held them and how each of the other pairs did with those same cards.

-The director matchpoints the results on each board.
-You receive one matchpoint for each pair whose result you have beaten and one-half a point for each pair whose results you have tied.
+Matchpoints are awarded for the results on each board.
+You receive one matchpoint for each pair whose result you beat and one-half a point for each pair whose result you tie.

 Are You a Winner?

-If you placed in the top 40% of your section in the game, you will be awarded a prize: Masterpoints, the coin of the bridge-world realm.
+Play well and you will be awarded a prize: masterpoints, the coin of the duplicate bridge realm.